Retiring allowances are reported on the T4 slip.

 - a benefit derived from certain counselling services;

-- payments for accumulated vacation leave not taken prior to retirement;
+- payments for accumulated vacation leave not taken before retirement;

 - wages in lieu of termination notice; and

-- damages for violations or alleged violations of an employees human rights awarded under human rights legislation to the extent these damages are not taxable.
+- damages for violations or alleged violations of an employee's applicable human rights awarded under human rights legislation, to the extent these amounts are not taxable.
 For more information, see Income Tax Folio S2-F1-C2, Retiring Allowances.

 If you pay a retiring allowance to a resident of Canada, deduct income tax from any part you pay directly to the recipient using the lump-sum withholding rates.

-Retiring allowances must be taxed even if a recipient's total earnings received or receivable during the calendar year, including the lump sum payment, are less than the total claim amount on his or her Form TD1, Personal Tax Credits Return.
+Retiring allowances must be taxed even if a recipient's total earnings received or receivable during the calendar year, including the lump-sum payment, are less than the total amount claimed on his or her Form TD1, Personal Tax Credits Return.

 Do not deduct CPP contributions or EI premiums from retiring allowances.